Introduction

 Representation in Python of molecular data structures

-Inside the hqs_nmr_parameters
+Inside the hqs-nmr-parameters

-package, the Pydantic MolecularData
+package, the MolecularData

-class has been implemented to
+, has been implemented to

 describe a molecule.
 It contains the following attributes: